Alpine Bobsled: History

-The coaster was originally built in 1984 at Six Flags Great Adventure as Sarajevo Bobsled to commemorate the 1984 Olympics.
+The coaster was originally built in 1984 as Sarajevo Bobsled at Six Flags Great Adventure to commemorate the 1984 Olympics.
 The coaster was well received by the public.

 Sarajevo Bobsled was part of Six Flags' ride rotation program, and was moved between parks multiple times.
 In 1988, Sarajevo Bobsled was dismantled to make room for Great American Scream Machine, which would open the next year.
-Sarajevo Bobsled was moved to Six Flags Great America for the 1989 season, opening as Rolling Thunder.
+Sarajevo Bobsled was moved to Six Flags Great America for the 1989 season, where it reopened as Rolling Thunder.

-In 1995, the ride was dismantled once more to make way for the construction of the Southwest Territory.
-The ride remained in storage until 1997, when it was relocated for a final time to Six Flags Great Escape to open in 1998.
+In 1995, the ride was dismantled once more to make way for the construction of the Southwest Territory themed area.
+The ride remained in storage until 1997, when it was relocated for a final time to Six Flags Great Escape and Hurricane Harbor, where it would reopen in 1998.

-In August 2023, Six Flags Great Escape announced Alpine Bobsled would close on September 4, 2023, citing the ride's sensitivity to "even small amounts of rain and high humidity."
-The park later revealed on August 30, 2023 that Alpine Bobsled would be dismantled to make room for The Bobcat.
-On September 4, 2023, members of the American Coaster Enthusiasts gathered at Six Flags Great Escape to take their final rides on the Alpine Bobsled, which officially closed at the end of the day.
-Following its removal, a monument to the coaster with the ride's USA-themed train was placed where Alpine Bobsled's queue entrance was previously.
+In August 2023, the park announced Alpine Bobsled would close on September 4, 2023, citing the ride's sensitivity to "small amounts of rain and high humidity".
+The park later revealed that Alpine Bobsled was being dismantled to make room for The Bobcat, a new roller coaster that would debut in 2024.
+On September 4, 2023, members of the American Coaster Enthusiasts gathered at the park to take their final rides on the Alpine Bobsled, which closed for good at the end of the day.
+Following its removal, a monument to the coaster displaying one of the ride's cars was placed where its queue entrance was previously.

 Characteristics

-Alpine Bobsled featured 1,490 ft of track, painted white on the inside and white and purple on the outside.
-The coaster reached a maximum height of 64 ft and a top speed of 35 mph.
-After ascending a chain lift hill, the two-across, four-row trains traversed a series of turns on trough-like track during the approximately one-minute-and-forty-second ride.
-The coaster was manufactured by Intamin and Giovanola.
+Alpine Bobsled featured 1,490 ft of steel track, painted white on the inside and white and purple on the outside.
+The coaster reached a maximum height of 64 ft and top speeds of 35 mph.
+After ascending a chain lift hill, the trains traversed a series of turns on trough-like track throughout the ride, which lasted approximately one minute and 40 seconds.

-The alpine theme of the coaster was inspired by the park's proximity to Lake Placid, New York, where the 1980 and 1932 Winter Olympics, both of which included bobsled races, were held.
-The ride had six cars, all themed from different countries: the United Kingdom, United States, Italy, Jamaica, Canada and Switzerland.
-An archway decorated with an old Olympic-style bobsled formed the entrance to the coaster's queue.
+The alpine theme of the coaster was inspired by the park's close proximity to Lake Placid, New York, where the 1980 and 1932 Winter Olympics, both of which included bobsled races, were held.
+The ride had six single-car trains, all themed to different countries, including the United Kingdom, the United States, Italy, Jamaica, Canada, and Switzerland.